Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Pick reasonably sound apples and clean, core and peel them.

-Hold the apple so that the core hole is parallel to the chopping board.
+If you don't have one of the apple coring and slicing devices such as the Norpro shown here below, hold the apple so that the core hole is parallel to the chopping board.
 Using a fine, sharp knife, slice the apples thinly into apple rings.
 Don't worry if some spare pieces are not perfect rings.
 They can still be dried and used.
 Cut the apple rings so that they are two to three mm wide or slimmer.
 This ensures reasonably fast drying.

 If you are hanging your apple rings on strings or threading them onto skewers or similar you may need to cut your rings slightly bigger.

-Drying apples in the oven is done best if you have plenty of meta drying racks or perforated trays.
+Drying apples in the oven is done best if you have plenty of metal drying racks or perforated trays.
 I've used a non-stick pizza tray and some cooling racks.
 I've also pressed into service some old grill racks from a microwave.
 The grill tray from the cooker can also be used - or any other clean metal food rack.

 I also use enameled trays on which to support the drying racks.
 This way all the small bits that drop through the bars get caught and can carry on drying.
 With the aid of racks, trays and the like it is possible to make use of most of the volume of the oven when drying your fruit.